colsyschem/colsyschem.github.io/about.md

 ---
 <!--![Profile Image]({{ site.url }}/{{ site.picture }})-->

-<p>The Colloidal Systems Chemistry group led by Marek Grzelczak, an Ikerbasque Research Associate, started scientific activities in September 2017 at Donostia International Physics Center.
-The core expertise of the group covers colloidal chemistry with particular attention on the synthesis, surface chemistry and self-assembly of plasmons nanocrystals.
-By using the materials in photocatalysis (photosynthesis) and biosensing (molecular cognition), we pursue a long-term goal of developing functional nanoparticle-based nanosystems through the implementation of biomimetic principles in material science.</p>
+<p>The Colloidal Systems Chemistry group led by Marek Grzelczak, an Ikerbasque Research Associate, started scientific activities at Donostia International Physics Center in September 2017.
+The core expertise of the group covers colloidal chemistry with particular attention on the synthesis, surface chemistry and self-assembly of plasmonic nanocrystals.
+The application of the fabricated nanomaterials in photocatalysis (photosynthesis) and biosensing (liquid biopsy) sets the long-term goal of design colloid-based bioinspired nanosystems.</p>